replicante-io/agents/docs/docs/intro-config.md

       #
       # NOTE: Setting this to null (~) will turn off write timeouts.
       write: 1

+    # TLS (for HTTPS) certificates configuration.
+    #
+    # By default, the agent starts without TLS enabled and serves requests over HTTP.
+    # Because this is an insecure channel and anyone could be making requests
+    # **actions are disabled** unless **mutual client** certificate validation is performed.
+    #
+    # HTTPS without mutual authentication can also be enabled by providing the server
+    # with a TLS certificate and a TLS private key but **actions will still be disabled**.
+    tls: ~
+      # Optional path to a PEM bundle of trusted CAs for client authentication.
+      #
+      # This is **required** for actions to be enabled.
+      # If actions are explicitly enabled but no clients bundles are provided the agent
+      # will error on startup to notify about the incorrect configuration.
+      #clients_ca_bundle: ~

+      # Path to a PEM file with the server's public certificate.
+      #
+      # Required if the `tls` option is set (not ~).
+      #server_cert: '/path/to/certs/server-cert.pem'

+      # Path to a PEM file with the server's PRIVATE certificate.
+      #
+      # Required if the `tls` option is set (not ~).
+      #server_key: '/path/to/certs/server-key.pem'

     # Enable/disable entire API trees.
     #